 Practical written communications skills for business are studied in this advanced course.
 This course includes the mechanics and principles of effective letter writing and methods of researching and compiling reports.
 Focus is on a better understanding of writing styles appropriate to the business world.
-Prerequisite: ENC1102.
-Lecture Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: ENC 1102.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0